ritsec/cluster-duck/hosts/vault.md

 ## Host Messages

+### 15 October 2019 @ 13:52 EST - Sean Newman

+It's fixed now.

+### 15 October 2019 @ 12:46 EST - Sean Newman

+Configured host to use the Vault SSH CA for SSH authentication, however I screwed it up and the SSH port was changed to 22.
+Time to fix it...

 ### 14 October 2019 @ 20:04 EST - Sean Newman

 Host page created.
 Vault was deployed yesterday.
 Final configuration has just